 Use of evidence in Medicare coverage decisions

-- publicly disclose and seek input regarding its plans for changing the Medicare coverage determination process and the criteria regarding new technologies based on evidence development using clinical trials and patient data registries;
+CMS should publicly disclose and seek input regarding its plans for changing the Medicare coverage determination process and the criteria regarding new technologies based on evidence and public input.

 - allow independent researchers, using evidence development, to review the validity of data and methods that form the basis for Medicare coverage and publish the results of their findings; and